And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 By the way, if your senator was Susan Collins or Olympia Snow, you'd be fed up too.

-Yeah, well, Susan, you know, my senator was Olympia Snow, and I was actually having been that impressed with her for the last oh two elections.
+Yeah, well, Susan, you know, my senator was Olympia Snow, and I was actually having been that impressed with her for the last two elections.

 Actually voted against her.

-Oh, let me let me treat this seriously.
+Let me treat this seriously.

 If they're fed up with it, all that means is they are not inspired by Obama.

-They may not like Republicans.
+They may not like Republicans, but fine.

 But if they're fed up with politics, it just means they think they're losing.

-It means that they're not then there may be some of them just tired they can't get away from it, and the constant grind.
+It means that they're not, then there may be some of them just tired they can't get away from it and the constant grind.

-Uh uh but I'll tell you, I uh go but th there are always people that way, and uh I actually think that there are more people paying attention now than usually are, and it's evidenced by the polling data on Obamacare alone.
+But I'll tell you, there are always people that way, and I actually think that there are more people paying attention now than usually are.

-Um Obama and his gang have been counting on the fact that people aren't paying attention, and I think the polling data argues against that.
+Obama and his gang have been counting on the fact that people aren't paying attention.

 But whatever.

-Traditionally, this is when people do start paying attention, when the convention started, and then traditionally after Labor Day, you call me back in a couple of weeks or a month and you tell me what you're finding, and then we'll have a a a better feel for it.
+And then traditionally, after Labor Day, you call me back in a couple of weeks or a month and you tell me what you're finding.

 But I'm serious.